DongnaMa/python-for-bio/README.md

-# Just simple script for bio
+# Just simple scripts for bio